 -‘Es Molí d’en Bou’ is a truly first-rate gastronomic experience, so this Michelin-star restaurant on the east side of the island is worth a visit at some point during your yacht charter.

--‘Es Celler de Petra’ is a restaurant located in the village of Petra serving up traditional Majorcan dishes in a rustic 19th century wine cellar.
+-‘Es Celler de Petra’ is a restaurant located in the village of Petra serving up traditional Majorcan dishes in a rustic 19th-century wine cellar.

 The second largest of the Balearic Islands, Menorca is a picture of wild, natural beauty.
 With emerald hills, azure waters and white-sand bays, it’s a paradise, especially for a yacht charter, where you can appreciate the views from the sea!
-Visit the Museu de Menorca, located in an old Franciscan convent, or walk up to Fort Marlborough where you will find incredible views of the sapphire Mediterranean and the city below.
-Or you can just moor your yacht and enjoy the dazzling scenery, whilst lazing under the glorious sunshine, on a picture-perfect beach like Platges de Son Saura, where gorgeous powdery sands meet shallow, crystalline water.
+Visit the Museu de Menorca, located in an old Franciscan convent, or walk up to Fort Marlborough, where you will find incredible views of the sapphire Mediterranean and the city below.
+Or you can just moor your yacht and enjoy the dazzling scenery whilst lazing under the glorious sunshine on a picture-perfect beach like Platges de Son Saura, where gorgeous powdery sands meet shallow, crystalline water.

--‘Es Cranc’, regarded as one of the best restaurants on the island, it is best known for its lobster soup dish, Caldereta de Langosta.
+-‘Es Cranc’, regarded as one of the best restaurants on the island, is best known for its lobster soup dish, Caldereta de Langosta.

 -‘Ca N’Olga’ serves traditional Mediterranean and Majorcan cuisine in an old house with a garden terrace.

 Formentera is the most understated and underrated of the Balearic Islands.
 Small and peaceful, it is often overlooked as it is not so developed and geared towards tourists, but this means those who are looking for more authentic experiences during their yacht charter will find the island a haven.
-Natural beauty and unspoiled landscapes characterize Formentera, so if you rent a boat here you can spend your days walking and cycling the numerous green bike routes to places such as Cap de Barbaria.
-You can visit the lighthouse and get spectacular views of the Mediterranean, and Africa’s Barbary Coast is just 100km away from the island’s southern-most tip.
-And possible one of Europe’s most idyllic beaches resides here, Platja ses Illetes is a long spit of powdery-white sands stretching through impossibly clear, sparkling, turquoise waters… navigate your yacht here, and it’ll feel more like you’re in the Caribbean than Europe!
+Natural beauty and unspoiled landscapes characterize Formentera, so if you rent a boat here, you can spend your day walking and cycling the numerous green bike routes to places such as Cap de Barbaria.
+You can visit the lighthouse and get spectacular views of the Mediterranean, and Africa’s Barbary Coast is just 100km away from the island’s southernmost tip.
+And possibly one of Europe’s most idyllic beaches resides here, Platja ses Illetes is a long spit of powdery-white sands stretching through impossibly clear, sparkling, turquoise waters… navigate your yacht here, and it’ll feel more like you’re in the Caribbean than Europe!

--‘Aigua’ serves up Spanish, European and Japanese cuisine, in a stylish restaurant located by La Savina Port with glorious marina views.
+-‘Aigua’ serves up Spanish, European and Japanese cuisine in a stylish restaurant located by La Savina Port with glorious marina views.

--‘Pequeña Isla’ is located in one of the most peaceful parts of Formentera, and serves up traditional dishes from the area, with fresh local ingredients!
+-‘Pequeña Isla’ is located in one of the most peaceful parts of Formentera and serves up traditional dishes from the area with fresh local ingredients!

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors